How is my donation used?

 I am interested in the work you do.
 How can I get more involved?

-Become a Partner for Life by making a commitment to giving monthly, or quarterly donations; purchase an alternative gift from the Gifted catalogue, volunteer, take part in campaigns or organise a special event in your community.
-Keep an eye on our main site and sign up for our monthly CWS Update.
+Become a Partner for Life by making a commitment to giving monthly, or quarterly donations; purchase an ethical gift from the Gifted catalogue for someone special, volunteer, take part in campaigns or organise a special event in your community.
+Keep an eye on our main site and sign up for our two monthly newsletter CWS Update.

 I can’t find my answer